aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 {% embed url="https://stackblitz.com/edit/router-lite-irouterload-ce?ctl=1&embed=1&file=src/my-app.ts" %}

-Note that in the example we are using the utility function `idToClass` (util.ts) to map the string id to the respective class, purely for convenience purpose.

 **Using custom element definitions**

 You can use the custom element definitions for which routes have been configured.